wmcdonald404/terraform-sandbox-azure/README.md

 # terraform-sandbox-azure
-Simple Terraform playground to create an Azure Vnet associated resources and Azure VM instance(s).
+Simple Terraform playground to create an Azure Resource Group and review,

+Then to create a Resource Group, Vnet, Subnets, Network Security Group(s) and associated resources and then Azure VM instance(s).

+This is an Azure-flavoured version of [terraform-sandbox-aws](https://github.com/wmcdonald404/terraform-sandbox-aws/blob/main/README.md).

 ## Caveat
 This does not demonstrate best practices for Terraform, or public cloud management.
 It's Just Enough to understand some of the basic concepts, spin up and tear down some simple resources with very few guard rails or controls.